lbryio/lbry.com/content/news/108-mayer-makes.md

 ![Mayer Makes](/img/news/mayermakes-inline.png)

-Mr. Mayer’s content is available in both Deustch and English.
+Mr. Mayer’s content is available in both Deutsch and English.
 A mix of vlogs, livestream events, and tutorials make this yet another one-of-a-kind channel on the LBRY network.

 LBRY’s first 3D printing and DIY electronics channel can be found at:

 **lbry://@MAYERMAKES**

-You can meet Clemens in person on May 6th and 7th at the [Munch Maker Festival](http://make-munich.de/).
+You can meet Clemens in person on May 6th and 7th at the [Munich Maker Festival](http://make-munich.de/).
 Maybe he’ll have some free LBRY Credits to give away…

 **Not on LBRY yet?** [Get an invite here](https://lbry.io/get).
 Have cool content to publish?
 Email reilly@lbry.io to share your creations with everyone on planet Earth before you forget.